gerardpslowey/python_command_line_programmes/README.md

         echo 'comment'
     #####################

-The comment entered can be any length and contain any characters you want.
+- The echo command can be used with I/O redirection, as explained below.

 ------------------------------
 6. Opening the command manual